ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 \[TODO: expand on rate/resource limiting motivation\]

-An SCT MUST NOT be sent to any other HTTPS server than one serving the domain that the certificate signed by the SCT refers to.
-This would lead to two types of privacy leaks.
+An SCT MUST NOT be sent to any other HTTPS server than one serving the domain to which the certificate signed by the SCT refers.
+Not following this constraint would lead to two types of privacy leaks.
 First, the server receiving the SCT would learn about other sites visited by the HTTPS client.
 Secondly, auditors or monitors receiving SCTs from the HTTPS